miky-kr5/pyimgview/README.md

 # pyimgview
 A stupidly simple Pygame based image viewer.
+Intended for the Raspberry Pi but it's actually pretty generic.